mars-research/mars-research.github.io/_posts/2020-11-01-qemu-kvm-1gb-pages.md

 The immediate conclusion is: our host support 1GiB pages but our guest CPU does not support it.
-Digging through qemu sources shows that only a few server class cpus support this feature in qemu.
+Digging through the sources shows that only a few server class CPU support this feature in QEMU.

 ```c
 static X86CPUDefinition builtin_x86_defs[] = {